 - compulsory: a precise definition of a token and tokenization and/or sentence segmentation rules used in the corpus

 - recommended: a tokenizer and/or sentence segmenter conforming to these rules

 - This document describes a proposal of a generic language-independent segmenter.
 Tokens defined by this proposal are referred to as generic tokens.

-- See the annotation guidelines section 1.1 for the distinction between tokens and words.
+- See the annotation guidelines section that explains the distinction between tokens and words.